Risk factor

 In epidemiology, a risk factor or determinant is a variable associated with an increased risk of disease or infection.

 Due to a lack of harmonization across disciplines, determinant, in its more widely accepted scientific meaning, is often used as a synonym.
 The main difference lies in the realm of practice: medicine (clinical practice) versus public health.
 As an example from clinical practice, low ingestion of dietary sources of vitamin C is a known risk factor for developing scurvy.
 Specific to public health policy, a determinant is a health risk that is general, abstract, related to inequalities, and difficult for an individual to control.
 For example, poverty is known to be a determinant of an individual's standard of health.

+Risk factors may be used to identify high-risk people.